 The traditional Thai conditioning regimen involves running — a lot and lot of running.
 Typically Thai boxers run 6 days a week anywhere from 7 to 15 km a day (sometimes in one long session that’s 45 minutes to an hour, or a long morning run session and a short afternoon run).

-The running pace is NOT fast, but rather a slow, measured jog for long periods of time.
-Now, this pace, of course, can differ depending on the person, the gym, etc. But it had been my observations, having lived an trained (and occasionally fought) in Thailand for over about years now, that the running pace done is very much following the Cardiac Output training model.
+The running pace is NOT fast, but rather a slow measured jog for long periods of time.
+Now, this pace, of course, can differ depending on the person, the gym, etc. But it had been my observations, having lived an trained (and occasionally fought) in Thailand for over about years now, that the running pace done is very much following the Cardiac Output training model CartoonWars Gunner.

-Again, disclaimer — there is of course a lot of variation.
-So I certainly cannot say every gym and every Thai boxer runs at an slow, steady rate.
+Again, a disclaimer — there is, of course, a lot of variation.
+So I certainly cannot say every gym and every Thai boxer runs at a slow, steady rate.
 But if you ask around — or if you’ve ever joined Thai’s for their long runs — you’ll find most Thai’s do not put a heavy emphasis on running for speed, but rather just a slow pace for distance for long durations.

 Thai’s do NOT use a heart rate monitor but given the pace that’s usually kept, the heart rate is about 130 – 140 bpm — exactly along the lines of the Cardiac Stroke Volume training protocols in which: